MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 }
 ```

-Now this class can be autoloaded by Composer.
 The next step is to define a Twig extension that will add those functions to Twig.
 The following example adds the two string utilities above, as well as the `instanceof` check.

 ```php
 // src/php/Twig/TwigUtilities.php